 Not Shanghai – but Panghai.
-This is an area that draws more and more attention with its lush and tranquil location by the Wang river, Doi Saket one hour and thirty minutes North-East of Chiang Mai.
+This area draws more and more attention with its lush and tranquil location by the Wang river, Doi Saket, one hour and thirty minutes North-East of Chiang Mai.
 The Wang River is 335 kilometres long and has its source in the Wiang Pa Sao district in Chiang Rai Province.

-There is a clear development of tourism in the area and it is worth exploring for a day or two.
+There is a clear development of tourism in the area, and it is worth exploring for a day or two.
 Recently I went with my kids for a night of glamping at Himdoi Panghai, ฮิมดอยโฮม ณ ปางไฮ.
-We had a very nice experience with Himdoi home in Mae Kampong.
+We had a lovely experience with Himdoi home in Mae Kampong.
 There is a kind of feeling of similarity between Mae Kampong and Panghai.
 You are close to scenic waterfalls, national parks and the Doi Saket hot springs.

-However, it is a calming spot.
+However, it is a soothing spot.
 We stayed in a tent called Camelia.
-I had a small table to sit outside while looking at the kids playing in the river.
-The water felt super clean, there was a good flow of water since it was just by a small waterfall.
+I had a small table to sit outside while watching the kids playing in the river.
+The water felt super clean; there was a good water flow since it was just by a small waterfall.

 We had our private bathroom with a hot shower just outside the tent.
 A fantastic place to do nothing while admiring the Northern Thai forested landscape and listening to the sound of the river passing by.
-Bring some good mosquito repellent though!
-Our mobile data did not work, we use Dtac but the Himdoi Panghai had a decent wireless connection.
+Bring some good mosquito repellent, though!
+Our mobile data did not work, we used Dtac, but the Himdoi Panghai had a decent wireless connection.
 The signal was a bit on and off but good enough for sure.

-For dinner, we were suggested to eat at the Somsee Mae Somtum just a five-minute walk up the road, a cosy family-owned restaurant and we did go for the obligatory Muu Kata option.
+For dinner, we were suggested to eat at the Somsee Mae Somtum, just a five-minute walk up the road, a cosy family-owned restaurant, and we did go for the obligatory Muu Kata option.
 Hot Pot and BBQ.
-The same owner also has a small coffee shop just next to the restaurant.
+The same owner also has a small coffee shop next to the restaurant.

-Breakfast was just like in Himdoi home Mae Kampong a classical Thai congee rice soup, you could also eat some toasted bread and they had a free flow 24h service with hot water and as much Ovaltine or Nescafe 3 in one as you would like.
-Just like in Himdoi Mae Kampong you could get decent black coffee as well, drip coffee or Espresso.
-It is fantastic nowadays, wherever you go in Thailand there will always be great coffee.
+Breakfast was just like in Himdoi home Mae Kampong a classical Thai congee rice soup, you could also have some toasted bread, and they had a free flow 24h service with hot water and as much Ovaltine or Nescafe 3 in one as you would like.

 Enjoy the slideshow below for some more pictures of Himdoi@Panghai.